zhangjing110490/Data-Preprocessing-NER/README.md

     ]
   }
   ]
-You need to convert the format firstly to follow the above examples.
+You need to convert the format of your data files firstly to be consistent with the above example.